Natural-gas condensate: Denatured fuel alcohol

-Historical use in vehicles
+Historical in vehicles

 Some early internal combustion engines—such as the first types made by Karl Benz, and early Wright brothers aircraft engines—used natural gasoline, which could be either drip gas or a similar range of hydrocarbons distilled from crude oil.
 Natural gasoline has an octane rating of about 30 to 50, sufficient for the low-compression engines of the early 20th century.
 By 1930, improved engines and higher compression ratios required higher-octane, refined gasolines to produce power without knocking or detonation.

 Beginning in the Great Depression, drip gas was used as a replacement for commercial gasoline by people in oil-producing areas.
 "In the days of simple engines in automobiles and farm tractors it was not uncommon for anyone having access to a condensate well to fill his tank with 'drip,'" according to the Oklahoma Historical Society.
 Sometimes it worked fine.
 "At other times it might cause thundering backfires and clouds of foul-smelling smoke."

 Certain manufacturers such as John Deere made farm tractors specifically designed to run on heavy, low-octane fuels which were commonly called "distillate" or "tractor fuel".
 Other names were tractor vaporising oil (United Kingdom) and "power kerosene" (Australia).
 Often the tractors were referred to as "all-fuel".
 The most important factor in burning heavy fuels in a spark-ignition engine is proper fuel vaporization.
 Tractors designed to run on those fuels usually used a "hot" intake air manifold that allowed exhaust heat to warm the manifold and carburetor to aid vaporization.
 Given the poor vaporization at low temperatures, all-fuel tractors were started on gasoline, then switched to the heavy fuel.
 They were equipped with a small gasoline tank and a large fuel tank, both of which fed into a common valve supplying the fuel to the carburetor.

 The engine would be started on gasoline and the tractor would then be worked until the engine was sufficiently warm to change over.
 At that point, the fuel valve would be turned to switch the fuel supply from the gasoline tank to the fuel tank and the heavy fuel would flow to the carburetor.
 Shutters or curtains were typically used to restrict airflow to the radiator, keeping the engine sufficiently hot for efficient operation.
 Coolant temperatures in the 200 degree F range were normal.
 John Deere two-cylinder all-fuel tractors worked well on heavy fuel, as their long piston strokes, slow engine speeds and low compression ratios allowed for effective use of the fuel.
 Most were also equipped with thermosiphon cooling systems that used no water pumps.
 Natural convection allowed the water to flow up and out of the engine block and into the top of the radiator, where it cooled and dropped and fell to continue the cycle.